igemsoftware2021/dna-is-synthesizable/README.md

 #### input-dir

 This parameter is the path of the directory for your genbank files to read and annotate.
-You can use this parameters to setup different pipelines for different folders, so your project can be divided in folders with different processes.
+You can use this parameter to setup different pipelines for different folders, so your project can be divided in folders with different processes.
 By default the action will use `input` as the input directory.

 Default: `input`